jwd2a/justindav.is/_building_jampay/episode-1-names-logos-and-other-branding-bullshit.md

 episode: 1
 ---

+(Did you miss the first episode of this series - Episide 0?
+[Check it out here.][ep0]
+Much better way to explore all these coming soon, I promise.)

 I might love nothing more than creating products and ushering them out into the world, but there's one part of it that I really don't like - naming the damn thing, and creating all the logo and branding that goes along with it.

 I get it, names are important, but since usually suck at coming up with them, I tend to downplay their importance.
 Nonetheless, you've got to have a name, and so off we go.